urth-inc/metatell_plugin_template/CustomProfileModal/README.md

 5. Publish the project

-You can publish the plugin from metatell-admin in future.
+You can publish the plugin from `metatell-admin` in future.

 ## Tips

 ### Restrictions

 - Do not use default export. export Component as named export
-- Component name should be `CustomProfilePanel`
+- Component name should be `CustomProfileModal`
-- component should be placed in `src/CustomProfilePanel` directory
+- component should be placed in `src/CustomProfileModal` directory
   - You can change the directory to update federation config in `/configs/federationConfig.js`

 ### Styling